-Back in the day, when security was much more lax, fans could easily get on the field, and as Aaron rounded the basis, two eager fans enthusiastically greeted the new home run king.When Aaron finally reached home, a celebration worthy of a king took place, pausing the game as Aaron addressed his monumental feat.
+Back in the day, when security was much more laid-back, fans could easily get on the field, and as Aaron rounded the basis, two eager fans enthusiastically greeted the new home run king.When Aaron finally reached home, a celebration worthy of a king took place, pausing the game as Aaron addressed his monumental feat.

 Wayne Gretzky Hoists the Cup